Spouses, family, and friends of the gambler are welcome to attend and observe the meeting.

 Are the meetings "all men?"

-As many women as we have in the fellowship, it would be highly unlikely to find yourself in a meeting with just men.
+Given how many women we have in the fellowship, it would be highly unlikely to find yourself in a meeting with just men.
 This disease is non-discriminating, and affects people of all gender, race, age, or social standing.

 What is a "Women's Meeting?"